 At the beginning of the school year each class writes a class mission statement, these are signed by the children and displayed in the classroom and school hall.
 Children are also introduced to the class rules and discuss the way in which the school behaviour system of a traffic light is used.
 Information about the school rules and the traffic light system can be found in the School behaviour policy.

 Children have a target of attending school 96% of the time and having 0 lates.
 Each week in the achievement assembly there is an award for the class with the highest attendance and the class with 0 lates.
 We understand that sometimes time off school is inevitable, however we always encourage pupils to come to school whenever possible.

 The mission statement that each class writes together gives the children a sense of ownership over their classroom.
-The children also have a class target each week, if completed they will recieve an award.
+The children also have a class target each week, if completed they will receive an award.
 This target may be something to benefit the classroom e.g. everyone pushes their chairs in or may be to benefit the wider school e.g. not shouting in the corridors.
 In each classroom there are class jobs, this allows children to take turns to take responsibility for their own classroom.
-Each week in the achievement assembly there is an award for the tidiest classroom and tidiest cloakroom, if awarded the winning class receive 5 minutes extra playtime.

 Ling Bob J, I & N School, Albert Road, Pellon, Halifax, HX2 0QD